LiliaFramework/Lilia/documentation/docs/meta/gridinv.md

 **Purpose**

 Sends a `liaTransferItem` request telling the server to move an item.
+The call is ignored if the destination inventory is missing or the item already occupies the given coordinates.
+When the target position falls outside the destination's bounds, `destinationID` is sent as `nil`.
 The server processes this call through the `HandleItemTransferRequest` hook.

 **Parameters**